ctosp/official_devices/README.md

 Devices repository: https://github.com/ctosp-Devices

-Before pull request for manitainership
+Before making Pull request for Maintainerhship,

-1. make sure your device tree is stable
+1. Make sure your Device tree is stable.
-2. test the rom unofficially if any major bugs clear them
+2. Build a ROM under UNOFFICIAL tag, do test and make sure it has no bugs!
-3. attach a changelog.txt file when you are ready to release your build
+3. Also attach a changelog.txt file when you are ready to release your build.

+Good Luck :-)